Wildfire season is approaching and 2025 could be a rough one for wildfire smoke.

 • Employers cannot prevent workers from seeking medical attention or following medical advice they’ve been given.

-Employers can use this chart from the Washington State Department of Labor and Industries to understand what specific action will be required any time the amount of dangerous material in the air, known as particulate matter or current PM2.5, rises above a certain level.
+Employers can use this chart from the Washington State Department of Labor & Industries to understand what specific action will be required any time the amount of dangerous material in the air, known as particulate matter or current PM2.5, rises above a certain level.
 Employers can use indexes like the NowCast Air Quality Index (AQI) to track air quality.

-Current PM2.5
+PM2.5 (μg/m3)

-NowCast AQI for PM2.5
+NowCast Air Quality Index for PM2.5

 Required Protections